 Of his success, he told the Times, “It goes back to that neighborhood.
 It came from the fact that I grew up very poor, and I got to see the other side of the spectrum.”

 On the list of top-earning hip-hop stars in 2017, Jay-Z came in second behind Diddy.
-With a net worth of $900 million, Shawn “Jay-Z” Carter is creeping toward a spot in the billionaire’s club.
+With a net worth of $1 billion, Shawn “Jay-Z” Carter is creeping toward a spot in the billionaire’s club.
 His empire includes not just music, but also clothing, sports gear, spirits and several startups.
 His startup portfolio includes a music platform recently valued at ten times what he paid for it just two years prior.
 That financial success pushed Jay-Z past Dr. Dre in the world of rap’s wealthiest players.

 Jay-Z’s rhymes, which often depict life on the mean streets of the inner city, are frequently autobiographical.
 Raised in a Brooklyn public housing project, Jay-Z admitted in a 2013 Vanity Fair interview he sold crack to escape the trap of poverty.
 He admitted to feeling guilty later.
 However, at the time, he was just trying to survive.